gakky1667/Autoware/README.md

 - __Analyzer__  : Analysis for shceduling with Fixed-Priority policy.
 - __Scheduler__ : Real-time scheduling based on Analyzer.

-Please download it from the following repository [https://github.com/CPFL/ROSCH.git](https://github.com/CPFL/ROSCH.git) and build it by yourself.
+Please download it from [here](https://github.com/CPFL/ROSCH.git) and build it by yourself.

 ## For Developers